 electron micrograph of

-Legionella pneumophila is the major cause of Legionnaire’s Disease, an acute form of pneumonia.
-The bacterial genome encodes around 300 proteins that are translocated into eukaryotic cells by the Dot/Icm type IV secretion system.
+The genome of Legionella pneumophila encodes around 300 proteins that are translocated into eukaryotic cells by the Dot/Icm type IV secretion system.
 Many of the effector proteins comprise families of paralogues and the function of the vast majority of these proteins is unknown.
 Many effectors also share similarity with eukaryotic proteins and these are predicted to allow L. pneumophila to manipulate host cell processes by functional mimicry of eukaryotic proteins.
 Our goal is to identify the biochemical function of Dot/Icm effector proteins by using biological screens to identify host cell interacting partners and eukaryotic organelles, processes and signaling pathways that are affected by the activity of the bacterial protein.
 Ultimately this will allow us to understand the molecular mechanisms by which strains of Legionella replicate in the human lung and cause disease.

 Immune responses in Legionnaire’s disease

 Infection with L. pneumophila elicits a strong inflammatory response in the lung.
 This initial inflammation is important for subsequent recruitment and activation of immune responses necessary to control and clear the infection.
 We have discovered that plasmacytoid dendritic cells (pDC) play a role in limiting bacterial replication in the lung.
+One major contribution of pDC to controlling viral infections is the production of type I interferons.
+However, our work to date suggests that type I interferons do not play a major role in controlling Legionella infection in vivo.
 The aim of this work is to understand the mechanisms by which pDC contribute to resistance to infection with Legionella and other bacterial pathogens.
 This work will not only contribute to our understanding of the pathogenesis of Legionnaire’s disease but will also provide novel information on the functions of pDC.

 email: Professor Elizabeth Hartland